raghebbenhamouda/AWS-Solutions-Architect---Associate/AWS-Solutions-Architect---Associate.md

     - The cost of data out per edge location varies
     - The price is per gb of transferred data
-- Price Classes: to reduce the number of edge locations for cost reduction -1. **Price Class All**: all regions – best performance -2. **Price Class 200**: most regions, but excludes the most expensive regions -3. **Price Class 100**: only the least expensive regions -Multiple Origin
+- Price Classes: to reduce the number of edge locations for cost reduction
+    - 1. **Price Class All**: all regions – best performance
+    - 2. **Price Class 200**: most regions, but excludes the most expensive regions
+    - 3. **Price Class 100**: only the least expensive regions
+- Multiple Origin
-    -To route to different kind of origins based on the content type
+    - To route to different kind of origins based on the content type
-    -Exp: /api/ => ALB, /* => S3.
+    - Exp: /api/ => ALB, /* => S3.
--Origin Group
+- Origin Group
    - To increase high-availability and do failover
    - Origin Group: one primary and one secondary origin
-   - If the primary origin fails, the second one is used -Field Level Encryption
+   - If the primary origin fails, the second one is used
+- Field Level Encryption
    - Protect user sensitive information through application stack
    - Exp: encrypt a user's credit card on the edge location with a public key, then the web server will decrypt it using a private key.